How to Onboard Remote Employees

 According to BCG, onboarding is among the most influential factors when it comes to employee experience.
 Companies that have effective onboarding processes in place achieve 2.5 times more revenue growth and 1.9 times the profit margin compared to organizations with poor onboarding strategies.

 However, creating a great onboarding experience isn't easy.
 Like many other processes in remote teams, onboarding requires way more documentation compared how so many co-located teams operate.
+Without a physical work environment which is critical in the traditional hiring process, you can use video chats and fun team meetings to get the new team member to feel welcome.

 You have to list out each step of the process and make sure the new hire doesn’t get lost under the avalanche of new information.
 You also need to help them identify the best channels for asking questions and finding what they need, especially if they work in another timezone.